After the hearing

 There is a limited right of appeal from the Employment Court to the Court of Appeal.
 You must apply to the Court of Appeal for leave (permission) to appeal.
 Your appeal must be based on a point of law, not a dispute about the facts of the case.
 You cannot appeal against the court's decision on the interpretation of any employment agreement.

-You must file your application for leave to appeal within 20 working days from the date of the judgment3.
+You must file your application for leave to appeal within 28 days from the date of the judgment3.

 If you are unsuccessful at the Court of Appeal, you can apply for leave to appeal to the Supreme Court.

 Appeals are technical and complex and you may wish to get legal advice and representation if you want to appeal.
 In most cases, also, parties are only allowed to be represented by a practicing lawyer in the Court of Appeal and the Supreme Court, or you can represent yourself.

 Find out more about getting legal help.

 Find out more about appeals to the Court of Appeal and about appeals to the Supreme Court.